 “I chose Manhattan College for the program and location.
 I did apply for other schools, but their programs weren't directly related to patient care.
 So when I found out about Manhattan College’s NMT program, it really made me think.
 In Ghana I didn't know about Nuclear Medicine.
 Also, I went to Catholic schools all of my life.
 They give the best educations.

 “The transition from biological science to nuclear medicine was challenging.
 There is a lot of math and physics.
 But with the help of Mr. Hough — he is a master!
 He made everything a little bit simpler and easier for me to relate to.
 So, I haven’t experienced any big challenges yet because any time I have any problems, I would contact my adviser and teacher Larry Hough, or the new program coordinator Madeline Plasencia.
 They always respond right away.

 “The classroom work is different from the on-site work.
 I’m finishing up my year long internship at Lenox Hill Hospital on the Upper East Side of New York City.
 It was an eye-opener but I really love it.
 First, you observe.
 After a certain period of time the techs will allow you to have more of a role handling the equipment and patient interactions.
 They have a protocol that you have to follow.
 Initially I felt a little nervous, but with time I felt more comfortable.

 “My plan is to graduate and get a technologist job, but eventually I want to do my master's in medical physics.
 It will allow me to pursue an even higher position.”

 What Will You Learn?

-You will learn about human organs and systems, and mechanisms of disease, while you master basic physics, chemistry as well as first aid.
+You will learn about human organs and systems, and mechanisms of disease, and how radiopharmecuticals can help us visualize certain disease.
 All courses are human-centered to prepare you to interact with and comfort patients.